High-dimensional analysis of ridge regression for non-identically distributed data with a variance profile: Main results

 \section{Main results}

-In this section, we derive deterministic equivalents for the DOF, {\JB the GCV criterion} and the predictive risk of ridge regression.
+In this section, we derive deterministic equivalents for the DOF, the GCV criterion and the predictive risk of ridge regression.
 We also obtain a deterministic equivalent of the predictive risk of minimum norm least square estimation when the ridge regularization parameter tends to zero.
 We compare these results to those that are already known in the standard setting of iid data, and we highlight the emergence of the double descent phenomenon for non-iid data.

-{\JB In the literature dealing with iid data}, these equivalents are typically used to identify regimes of good and bad prediction, and to design tuning rules for $\lambda$.
-In the variance-profile setting, {\JB a similar analysis can be carried out} but the conclusions naturally split into: \begin{itemize} \item[(a)] {\JB Universal consequences that hold across all variance profiles, such as the optimal choice} of $\lambda_\ast$ in Corollary \ref{cor:lambda_opt}; \item[(b)] Profile-dependent consequences, such as the shape of the ridgeless risk as a function of $c=p/n$, which can {\JB significantly deviate} from classical double descent. \end{itemize} The remainder of Section \ref{sec:main} establishes the {\JB deterministic equivalents needed to reach such conclusions}.
+In the literature dealing with iid data, these equivalents are typically used to identify regimes of good and bad prediction, and to design tuning rules for $\lambda$.
+In the variance-profile setting, a similar analysis can be carried out but the conclusions naturally split into: \begin{itemize} \item[(a)] Universal consequences that hold across all variance profiles, such as the optimal choice of $\lambda_\ast$ in \cref{cor:lambda_opt}; \item[(b)] Profile-dependent consequences, such as the shape of the ridgeless risk as a function of $c=p/n$, which can significantly deviate from the classical double descent behavior. \end{itemize} The remainder of \Cref{sec:main} establishes the deterministic equivalents needed to reach such conclusions.